canwe/blog/_posts/2009-10-04-how-to-check-which-application-is-using-which-port.md

 1. Open the command prompt - **start >> run >> cmd **or **start >> All Programs >> Accessories >> Command Prompt.**
 2. Type **netstat -aon | findstr '[port_number]'**.
 Replace the [port_number] with the actual port number that you want to check and hit enter.
 3. If the port is being used by any application, then that application's detail will be shown.
-The number, which is shown at the last column of the list, is the PID  (process ID) of that application.
+The number, which is shown at the last column of the list, is the PIDÂ  (process ID) of that application.
 Make note of this.
 4. Type **tasklist | findstr '[PID]'. **Replace the PID with the number from the above step and hit enter.
 5. You'll be shown the application name that is using your port number.